 Decisions and impressions

-This topic describes when decision events are trigged for Optimizely Full Stack.
+Explains when decision events are trigged for Optimizely Full Stack (Legacy).

-- An experiment is activated via the Activate, Is Feature Enabled or Decide methods.
+1. An experiment is activated with the Activate, Is Feature Enabled or Decide methods.

 Decision events are used to generate the visitor counts shown on the Results page.
 They also serve as the denominator for measuring conversion rates and are used to determine your impression total.

-Generally speaking, decision events are triggered automatically when you call Activate or Is Feature Enabled or Get Enabled Features for a user that Optimizely determines qualifies for a running experiment.
+Generally speaking, decision events are triggered automatically when you call Activate, Is Feature Enabled, Get Enabled Features for a user that Optimizely determines qualifies for a running experiment.
 No decision events are triggered for flag rollouts.

 How the SDK triggers impressions